adrianclinansmith/markdown-cards/notes.md

 # Bugs

 - smooth-scroll for deck doesn't always work on Safari desktop
-- when changing from multiple card file to single card file, the index label isn't updated.
+- when changing from multiple card file to single card file, the index label isn't updated
+- when phone orientation changes and the user attempts to scroll immediately, sometimes the card disappears

 # Features